 - Click Subscribe to follow the indicators and receive alerts that are valuable based on your organization's threat profile.

 Why Is My Threat Indicator Expiring?

-If your threat has an orange band across it, you need to mark your indicators as still relevant.
+Indicators have a default expiry of 30 days.
+If your threat has an orange band across it, you should review the threat to confirm that your indicators are still relevant.